lifepillar/vimrc/Readme.md

 - [PaperColor](https://github.com/NLKNguyen/papercolor-theme) (light)
 - [Seoul256](https://github.com/junegunn/seoul256.vim) (light/dark)

 Solarized is the default theme.
+To use a different theme, put a file called `default-theme.vim` inside `.vim` and load your color scheme there.

-The 16 color version of the theme is used, so your terminal **must** be configured to use Solarized, too!
+The 16 color version of Solarized is used, so your terminal **must** be configured to use Solarized, too!
 The other themes are 256 color themes, which should display just fine in MacVim, and use very similar, if not identical, colors in the terminal, no matter what colors the terminal is using.

 Use `<F7>` to switch between light and dark background for themes that support both.